albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Synergistic benefits** where reforms reinforce each other: Multi-member districts work better with proportional voting methods.
 House expansion enables multi-member districts.
 Ballot access standardization supports multiparty infrastructure.
 Algorithmically neutral districting eliminates the political distortion that makes every other reform harder.
 Enhanced capacity makes all reforms more effective.

-**Immediate benefits** (compensation, capacity improvements) fund political capital for electoral reforms that launch together at the First FEMA Election.
+**Immediate benefits** (compensation, capacity improvements) fund political capital for electoral reforms that launch together at the First CEMA Election.

 **Predictable timeline** rather than uncertain sequential reforms where each depends on the previous one's success.